luigif/SimpleUser-Silex2/README.md

 **This is a version of Jason Grimes Simple User which has been modified to work with Silex 2.0.

-#Simple User Provider for Silex
+#User Manager Provider for Silex2

 A simple, extensible, database-backed user provider for the Silex security service.

-SimpleUser is an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
+UserManager is an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
 It provides drop-in services for Silex that implement the missing user management pieces for the Security component.
 It includes a basic User model, a database-backed user manager, controllers and views for user administration, and various supporting features.

 ##Quick start example config